Lead cycle: Lead in drinking water

 Lead is highly regulated in drinking water because it affects the developing brain and the nervous system.
 Children are more prone to lead exposure because they absorb more of ingested Pb from gastrointestinal tracts.
-Environmental Protection Agency established the Lead and Copper rule (LCR) in 1991 which states that lead and copper concentrations should not exceed 15 ppb and 1.3 ppm in more than 10% of customer taps sampled.
+United States Environmental Protection Agency established the Lead and Copper rule (LCR) in 1991 which states that lead and copper concentrations should not exceed 15 ppb and 1.3 ppm in more than 10% of customer taps sampled.
 In spite of such regulations, lead was found to be in high concentration exceeding the LCR threshold in Flint, Michigan drinking water.
 The problem was exacerbated when the drinking water supply was switched to Flint river rather than the treated water from Lake Huron and Detroit river.
 The water was corrosive which caused the dissolution of lead from water pipes.
 The preventive measure in such cases is to add phosphate to control the mobilization of lead by formation of protective scales.